 You wanted your house to have a vast courtyard, packed with flowering shrubs and clean carpet grass—just like Papa’s.
 You remember riding your first bicycle through the field and tainting the neat lawn Papa had worked so tirelessly on.
 He’d beaten you that day, spanking your buttocks until they were so red and painful you couldn’t sit without discomfort.
-Afterwards, he drew you close to his chest and pushed a can of Guinness malt into your hand.
+Afterwards, he’d drawn you close to his chest and pushed a can of Guinness malt into your hand.

 But there are no hibiscus bushes or carpet grass around your house.
 Instead, there’s red earth wet from the heavy rains of this tempestuous season.